Safety & Health

 At Alternalite Electric, safety is our top priority.
 Accident prevention and control of hazards is the result of a well-designed and executed safety and health program, which we have developed and consistently adhere to.
 All project managers and job supervisors are trained and knowledgeable in accident analyses and the safety and health hazards to which employees under their immediate direction and control may be exposed.
 In addition, on all of our projects, we conduct a Safety Task Analysis each day and give Toolbox Safety talks to our employees every week.

 There are numerous safeguards throughout the company used to protect employees and prevent exposure to hazards.
 Examples include initial new hire safety orientation, job specific safety training, Personal Protective Equipment (PPE), machine guards, safety controls, isolation of hazardous areas, and monitoring devices.
-As a result of our efforts, we have not had any workplace accidents since day one.
+As a result of our efforts, we have not had any workplace injuries since day one.
 Due to our excellent safety record, we have a great Experience Modifier Rate (0.47) with the Ohio Bureau of Workers' Compensation (Ohio BWC).

 Jose Ramos, Jr. is certified in the Occupational Safety and Health Administration (OSHA) 30-hour course and has received countless hours of continuing education and training on construction health and safety practices.
 In addition, every Journeyman Electrician on our team is certified in either the OSHA 10-hour or 30-hour course.